Paul Bartsch: Scientific contributions

-Another expedition occurred in May and June 1914 with the schooner Thomas Barrera in the Cuban waters.
+Another expedition occurred in May and June 1914 aboard the schooner Thomas Barrera in the waters of Cuba.
 This made a lasting impression on Bartsch and led to his later expeditions to the Greater and Lesser Antilles, resulting in several publications on West Indian land snails.

-In 1916, at the request of the U.S. Navy he started a study of shipworms.
+In 1916, at the request of the United States Navy, Bartsch started a study of shipworms.
 He suggested several novel procedures against these boring clams in his paper Report on the Marine Boring Mollusks in Guantanamo Bay, Cuba.
 Public Works of the Navy under the Cognizance of the Bureau of Yards and Docks and the Corps of Civil Engineers, U.S. Navy.
 Navy Department Bureau of Yards and Docks Bulletin, 28:48-50.
 This was followed in the coming years by many other studies on the same subject.

-In the following years he continued his travels to the Florida Keys, the Bahamas, Cuba and the West Indies.
-During these expeditions more than a half million mollusks were collected, as well as many marine invertebrates, fish, birds and reptiles.
+In the following years he continued his travels to the Florida Keys, the Bahamas, Cuba. and the West Indies.
+During these expeditions more than a half million mollusks were collected, as well as many marine invertebrates, fish, birds, and reptiles.

-In 1927 he started his study on the large gastropod family Turridae.
+In 1927 Bartsch started his study of the large gastropod family Turridae.
 Between 1934 and 1950 he wrote eight papers on various genera in this family.

-Between 1923 and 1939 he published several papers on intermediate snail hosts of the Asiatic blood fluke Schistosoma japonicum.
+Between 1923 and 1939 Bartsch published several papers on intermediate snail hosts of the Asiatic blood fluke Schistosoma japonicum.